mikedijkstra/stencil/README.md

 #  Stencil.css

 This is not another CSS framework.
-It's a set of CSS helpers to give you a head start developing your next web application or site.
+It's a set of lightweight CSS helpers to give you a head start developing your next web site.

+## What you get
++ 3 font sizes
++ 3 font weights
++ OOCSS helpers for layout, modules and media objects
++ Responsive OOCSS styles for palm, lap and desk widths

 ## Getting Started